boyski/pmaudit/README.md

 % make --eval='.ONESHELL:' SHELL=pmash .SHELLFLAGS='-o $@.d -c' > make.log 2>&1

+This will run each recipe using "pmash -o <target>.d -c <recipe>".
-And here's one of the generated dependency files:
+Here's one of the dependency files it generates:

 % cat job.o.d
 job.o: \